Skip to content

 we write:

-# import the psycopg2 module
+# psycopg2 module import

 from psycopg2 import DatabaseError, InterfaceError, connect